rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

     ```

     is already legal in Rust today, even though the `F` doesn't need to be a `const` function.
+    Since we can't reuse this syntax, do we need a different syntax or should we just keep constants
+    as they are and just reuse the syntax in `const fn` arguments?

 2. Opt out bounds might seem unintuitive?